RickStrahl/Westwind.Globalization/Readme.md

 ### Features
-* .NET Resources in Sql Server, Sql Server Compact, MySql and SqLite
+* .NET Resources in Sql Server, SqlCe, MySql and SqLite
-* Two Database ASP.NET ResourceProviders (ASP.NET/WebForms)
+* ASP.NET Database ResourceProviders (ASP.NET/WebForms)
-* Database .NET  ResourceManager (ASP.NET MVC,non-Web apps)
+* .NET  ResourceManager (ASP.NET MVC,non-Web apps)
-* Uses standard, efficient .NET Resource management and caching
+* Uses standard .NET Resource infrastructure and caching
-* Use standard .NET/ASP.NET syntax to access resources
 * Or: Use our dynamic DbRes string based helper (works anywhere)
-* Interactive, live Web Resource Editor to edit Resources
+* Interactive Web Resource Editor to edit Resources
-* Live Reloading of edited Resources in Web apps
+* Keyboard optimized resources editing
-* DbResourceManagers let you manage resources with code
+* Translate text resources with Google or Bing
-* Extensible DbResourceManager interface to create custom Providers
+* Use Markdown in your text resources
-* Import and Export Resx resources
+* Import and export Resx resources
-* Generate strongly typed resource classes from the Db resources
+* Generate strongly typed classes from the Db resources
+* Release and reload resources in running Web apps
 * Serve .NET Resources to JavaScript as JSON

-To use the DbResourceProvider or DbResourceManager requires no code changes from ResX resources, other than a few lines of provider configuration.
-You can import existing ASP.NET and standard .RESX resources and edit them interactively, then export them back to RESX resources if desired, or run them out of the database directly.
+* Create your own custom DbResourceManagers
+* Directly access and manage DbResources with code

+Because this library uses the standard .NET resource infrastructure using the DbResourceProvider or DbResourceManager requires no code changes from ResX resources, other than provider configuration in your .config file and potentially a few lines of startup code.
+You can import existing Resx resources and edit them interactively.
+Serve your resources either with the DbResourceProvider or DbResourceManager, or if you chose export them back out to Resx files for your final application code.
+Importing and exporting is a easily done from the Web admin interface or can be fired using code including as part of your build process.

 > **Note**: The database is accessed only once per ResourceSet and per Locale, using the
 > standard .NET Resource caching architecture used in Resource Providers and